 William B. Strang Jr.

-His story began in 1857.
-Born in Syracuse, New York, the son of Irish immigrants, William B. Strang Jr. became a Horation Alger success.
+William B. Strang Jr. was born in Syracuse, New York in 1857.
+The son of poor Irish immigrants, he became a Horation Alger success and a symbol of the American Dream.
 He had a remarkable career as a railroad builder in Alabama, Georgia, Mississippi, Tennessee, Arkansas, Kansas, Nebraska, New Mexico, Iowa, Illinois, New York, Michigan, Ohio, and Nova Scotia.
-He then developed and built a self-propelled railroad.
+He then developed and built the first self-propelled railroad car in the world.

 in 1885, with these accomplishments under his belt, he came to Kansas, married a Kansas girl, and settled down to live on the rolling hills of Johnson County.
 Years later, the thought arose that Kansas City folks might like a day in the countryside.